|Sample Termination Letter

 ABOUT THE AUTHOR

 J.F.
-Talbott, J.D., is a labour lawyer, consultant, and founder of the Ottawa firm, Labour Relations Consultants.
+Talbott, J.D., is a labour lawyer, consultant, and founder of Labour Relations Consultants.
 His experience includes termination of union and non-union employees, and drafting and negotiating employee settlements.

 ||Advice or Training on This Topic